-I've had many interesting conversations about agencies lately, mainly with marketing directors at large firms.
+I've had many conversations about agencies lately, mainly with marketing directors at large firms.
 They all seem to complain about the same things.
-So I thought, perhaps it's time to address these issues and offer some friendly advice on how to keep those bigger clients happy.
+So I thought, perhaps it's time to address these issues and offer some friendly advice on how to keep those more prominent clients happy.
 Particularly as they're so lucrative, can look great on your portfolio and lead to lots more work.

 When quoting for work, you'll naturally want to cover any contingencies and aim a little higher with your budget.
 You certainly don't want to underestimate how much time or resource is required to get the job done.
 You don't want to make a loss.

 But just because the client is 'big', it doesn't mean you can pluck a large sum out of the air and assume they'll go for it.
 Big brands are wising up.
 Gone are the days when you could take the piss and charge extortionate amounts for small projects.
 They now have experienced people on their teams.
 They'll know how long things take, and the work involved.